h-e-n-r-y/binance-marketmaker/README.md

 Access your Marketmaker at http://localhost:8080/

 First you must register a user with the same username, under which you installed your api-key.

+## Disclaimer

+The app has lots of bugs!
+These bugs may lead to major loss!
+Be careful to understand the sourcecode before using it for dealing with high amounts of coins!